 These flowers are dead, throw them away!

-2. determiner, to talk about things mentioned before; in spoken language used to introduced something in a story
+2. determiner, to talk about things mentioned before; in the spoken language used to introduce something in a story

 I would like to visit some Mediterranean countries this summer.
 These countries are sunny and have the best food.

 Then, these guys came in and wanted to fight, could you believe it?

 theese is an incorrect form because this pronoun is spelled with just one vowel e in the middle.
 It originates in the Old English spelling of plural pronouns (thes masculine and theōs feminine).
 Therefore these is the correct form.